 Experience and interest in the outdoors and environment may also be useful.

-BE (Hons) graduates who meet set requirements (usually around five or six years work experience) may apply to the Institution of Professional Engineers New Zealand (IPENZ) to gain registration as a Chartered Professional Engineer (CPEng).
+BE (Hons) graduates who meet set requirements (usually around five or six years work experience) may apply to Engineering New Zealand to gain registration as a Chartered Professional Engineer (CPEng).

 Find out more about training

 - Engineering New Zealand